IMG_2444.jpeg (1)

 John Ruskin intended that this eclectic collection, freely accessible to all, should be used as an inspiring and creative tool.
 He amassed the manuscripts, minerals, watercolours and drawings to reveal connections between nature and art, and to encourage the inventiveness of artists and craftspeople.
 Most importantly, he wanted it to open our eyes to beauty in the everyday world.
-Today, in the C21st, the collection he gave Sheffield remains open in the heart of the city, for free, for everyone.
+Today, the collection he amassed for this purpose remains open in the heart of Sheffield, for free, for everyone.

 In his public letters, published under the title Fors Clavigera, Ruskin wrote of his desire to make art, books and other cultural treasures available to everyone by means of a 'national store'.

-In 1875, Ruskin opened St George's Museum, in Walkley, a suburb of Sheffield.
+In 1875, Ruskin opened St George's Museum, in Walkley, a suburb of Sheffield, the first (and in the end, only) of what he hoped would be a series of such museums spread across England.
 The museum and its collection of watercolours, drawings, prints, plaster casts, minerals, illustrated books, manuscripts and coins was intended to be an educational resource to stimulate the creative imaginations of the metalworkers of Sheffield.
-Today, the Ruskin Collection (as it is now known) is on permanent display in a dedicated Ruskin Collection Gallery in Sheffield Museums' Millennium Gallery.

 The St George's Museum, Walkley was small.
 A couple of extensions to the property proved inadequate and in 1890 the collection was re-displayed at larger premises at Meersbrook Hall.
 It remained there until 1953.
 After several years when much of the collection was kept in storage at Reading University, the collection was brought back into public view in 1985 at the Ruskin Gallery on Norfolk Street in Sheffield city centre.
 It moved at the start of this century to the nearby Millennium Gallery.